pmoustopoulos/install-mysql-and-mysql-workbench-on-ubuntu/README.md

 <br>

-After you press enter, you will be asked few questions.
+After you press enter, you will be asked a few questions.

-The following image shows my selections.
-The selections depend on what you want.
+The following image shows my selections. **The selections depend on what you want**.

 ![Ask password](images/selections.png)

 <br>

-Now you can access MySQL by running the command:
+Now, you can access MySQL by running the command:

 ```bash